AgostinoRizzo/logic-santos/README.md

 ## Usage
 *   As a prerequisite, install the [jMonkeyEngine SDK](https://github.com/jMonkeyEngine/sdk/releases) (Java Virtual Machine v8 or higher is required).
-Use the [wiki](https://wiki.jmonkeyengine.org/docs/3.8/documentation.html) to find the installation guide and tutorials.\
+Use the [wiki](https://wiki.jmonkeyengine.org/docs/3.8/documentation.html) to find the installation guide and tutorials
 *   Clone the game repository via:

     ```